Category Archives: Skiing

 While we enjoyed the nearby Arapahoe Basin area which is just over Loveland Pass when we went to it a few years ago, Loveland was somewhat disappointing overall.
 We’ll head further on to a larger resort next time we go skiing.

-We saw a surprising amount of wildlife too.
-Lots of bighorns, a red fox, and some stellar jays in the photos below.
+We saw a surprising amount of wildlife though.
+Lots of bighorns, a red fox, and some stellar jays all of which you can see in the photos below.

-Overall I don’t think we’d go back at Thanksgiving just because it’s not prime skiing time, but the slopes weren’t busy and it was easy to get the kids practice time.
-Daniel is just starting to learn the snowboard while Evan has a few lessons under his belt on the skis.
-We’ll be skiing again in the next couple months.
+Overall I don’t think we’d go back at Thanksgiving just because it’s not prime skiing time.
+But the slopes weren’t busy and it was easy to get the kids practice time on uncrowded lists and runs.
+Daniel is just starting to learn the snowboard while Evan has a few lessons under his belt and is getting proficient at skiing.
+Both took lessons at Crested Butte Ski School.